Russian Hill Crime Rate Trends — San Francisco

 Russian Hill is a steep residential neighborhood north of Nob Hill, famous worldwide for the eight switchbacks of Lombard Street and the Hyde-Powell cable car that climbs its slopes.
 Behind the postcard streets, it is a quietly affluent area of apartment buildings and small homes mixed with the cafes and shops of Polk Street.

-Eight categories moved in Russian Hill this March — four ran below trend in the current month, four registered as sustained structural shifts.
-The overall shape is broadly downward across both violent and property crime, with no spikes in the mix.
+Six categories moved in Russian Hill this April — four ran below trend in the current month, and two registered as sustained structural shifts.
+The overall shape is broadly downward across both property and violent crime, with no spikes in the mix.

 Notable signals 4